EmanuelButoiGit/football-simulator/README.md

 The goal is to “teach” the computing system using a genetic algorithm how to choose the best strategy.

 # Building my own simulator
-I didn’t have the simulator available to test it, so I tried to build my own simulator with Unity.
+I didn’t have the simulator to create the algorithm and test it, so I tried to build my own simulator with Unity.
 I tried to create a simulator like a street football game; my inspiration was the Volta game mode from FIFA.
 You can play 5v5, 4v4, and 3v3; but I created the simulator where are 3v3 players.